 A healthcare manager, sometimes referred to as a medical and health services manager, healthcare executive or healthcare administrator, oversees the operations of healthcare and patient services.
 Their job duties are diverse and may include managing finances, scheduling employees, organizing records, improving efficiency and maintaining compliance with new regulations.
 They frequently work in hospitals, clinics or private practice.

 The U.S. Bureau of Labor Statistics (BLS) projected that job opportunities for medical and health service managers would grow 18 percent from 2018-2028.
 According to the BLS, nearly 406,100 medical and health service managers worked in the U.S. in 2018.
 These professionals earned a median annual salary of $99,730 as of May 2018.

 Nursing Home Administrator

 Nursing home administrators are a specific subset of healthcare managers.
 These administrators coordinate care for residents in nursing homes.
 Logistically, they also manage the nursing home's staff, budget and facilities.
 They must be licensed in all states, which involves completing state training, holding a bachelor's degree at minimum and passing an exam.

-In May 2015, healthcare managers working in nursing care facilities made a median annual salary of $78,540.
-Like other types of medical and health services managers, they should see 17% growth in job openings from 2014-2024, per the BLS.
+In May 2018, healthcare managers working in nursing care facilities made a median annual salary of $93,680.
+Like other types of medical and health services managers, they should see a much faster than average job growth of 18% from 2018-2028, per the BLS.